 Documentation from the raw material producer which shows that the requirement's definition of waste or residual products is met.
 Documentation regarding traceability stating where the waste or residual product comes from. - Alternative b): Declaration that the renewable raw material is also 100% post-consumer recycled.
-Documentation in the form of an invoice or delivery note from the manufacturer of the recycled material.

-- Recycled synthetic fibres: Declaration from the producer of the recycled raw material that the raw material is not EFSA or FDA approved. - Recycled leather: The applicant must provide a declaration from the recycled leather manufacturer or recycled leather supplier that the hides/skins used have come from animals farmed for production of milk, wool and/or meat/fish.
+Documentation in the form of an invoice or delivery note from the manufacturer of the recycled material. - Recycled synthetic fibres: Declaration from the producer of the recycled raw material that it has not undergone any recycling process approved by EFSA or FDA, see requirement. - Recycled leather: The applicant must provide a declaration from the recycled leather manufacturer or recycled leather supplier that the hides/skins used have come from animals farmed for production of milk, wool and/or meat/fish.